-- (1) In May 1994, by Decision 94/293/EC (2), the Commission accepted undertakings with regard to imports of ammonium nitrate originating in Lithuania and Russia, following a regional anti-dumping proceeding concerning imports into the United Kingdom.
+- In May 1994, by Decision 94/293/EC (2), the Commis-(1) sion accepted undertakings with regard to imports of ammonium nitrate originating in Lithuania and Russia, following a regional anti-dumping proceeding concerning imports into the United Kingdom.
 The undertaking accepted from the Russian authorities was, however, breached within the first year of operation. - (2) In June 1994, a Community-wide anti-dumping investigation concerning ammonium nitrate originating in Lithuania and Russia was initiated subsequent to a complaint lodged by the European Fertiliser Manufacturers Association (EFMA).
-The proceeding was terminated in respect of imports from Lithuania (3) and in August 1995, the Council, by Regulation (EC) No 2022/95 (4), imposed a definitive anti-dumping duty on imports of ammonium nitrate originating in Russia.
-The measures applying to imports originating in Russia consisted of a variable duty equal to the difference between ECU 102.9 per tonne net of product ('minimum import price' or 'MIP') and the net cif price, Community frontier before customs clearance, in all cases where the latter was lower.
+By Commission Decision 95/ 344/EC (3), the proceeding was terminated in respect of imports from Lithuania and in August 1995, the Council, by Regulation (EC) No 2022/95 (4), imposed a definitive anti-dumping duty on imports of ammonium nitrate originating in Russia.
+The measures applying to imports originating in Russia consisted of a variable duty equal to the difference between ECU 102,9 per tonne net of product ('minimum import price' or 'MIP') and the net cif price, Community frontier before customs clearance, in all cases where the latter was lower.

-(3) Pursuant to a further investigation which established that these measures were being absorbed, the measures were changed, in March 1998, by Council Regulation (EC) No 663/98 (5), to a specific duty of ECU 26.3 per tonne.
+Pursuant to a further investigation, which established (3) that these measures were being absorbed, the measures were changed, in March 1998, by Regulation (EC) No 663/98 (5), to a specific duty of ECU 26,3 per tonne.